flix/book/src/automatic-derivation.md

 }
 ```

-We get a compilation error:
+The Flix compiler emits a compiler error:

 ```
 ❌ -- Safety Error --------------------------------------